amadeus4dev/developer-guides/docs/resources/hotels.md

 ]
 ```

-With these additional filters, your booking process is made more efficient and you can offer your customers an enriched shopping experience, confident that you are offering a hotel choice that is rated highly in the areas that customers most appreciate.
+With these additional filters, your booking process becomes more efficient and you can offer your customers an enriched shopping experience.
+In this way, you can be confident that you are offering a highly rated hotels selection in the areas that customers appreciate the most.

 ## Check Availabilities and Prices

-Once users explore the list of hotels in their desired area, they would want to check the price of a specific hotel or compare the prices of hotels on the list. with the `hotelIds` that you have got from `Hotel List API`, now you can check the available rooms with real-time prices and room descriptions by requesting [Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search/api-reference).
+Once users have explored the list of hotels in their desired area, they would want to check the price of a specific hotel or compare the prices of hotels on the list.
+With the `hotelIds` that you got from `Hotel List API`, you now can check the available rooms with real-time prices and room descriptions by calling the [Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search/api-reference).

-An example to request available rooms and prices of one room in Hilton Paris Opera for 1 adult with check-in date 2022-11-22 :
+An example to request available rooms and prices for one room in Hilton Paris Opera for one adult with check-in date 2022-11-22:

 ```bash
 GET https://test.api.amadeus.com/v3/shopping/hotel-offers?hotelIds=HLPAR266&adults=1&checkInDate=2022-11-22&roomQuantity=1
 ```

-The API returns a list of `offers` objects containing the price of the cheapest available room as well as information including room description and payment policy.
+The API returns a list of `offers` objects containing the price of the cheapest available room as well as information including the room description and payment policy.

 !!!
 Note
-    the response of `Hotel Search V3` is real-time data, so you don't need an additional validation step anymore.
-However, As there are thousands of people reserving hotels at any given second, the availability of a given room may change between the moment you search and the moment you decide to book, it is advised that you proceed with booking **as soon as possible** or **add validation step** by searching offerid which is described next.
+    The response of `Hotel Search V3` contains real-time data, so you don't need an additional validation step anymore.
+However, as there are thousands of people reserving hotels at any given second, the availability of a given room may change between the moment you search and the moment you decide to book.
+It is therefore advised that you proceed with booking **as soon as possible** or **add a validation step** by searching by `offerid` described below.

 ```json
 {